Pinacoteca Comunale, Deruta

 Among the collections are a detached fresco depicting God the Father, and Saints Romano and Rocco by Perugino.
 There are two works by Niccolò di Liberatore (l’Alunno), depicting a Madonna dei Consoli and a Gonfalone of Sant’Antonio Abate.
 The museum houses a 13th-century Franciscan missal on parchment.

-The second floor in the museum has a collection donated in 1931 of works gathered by the art authour and collector Lione Pascoli, including still lifes, genre paintings, battle paintings, landscapes, and bambocciate.
+The second floor in the museum has a collection donated in 1931 of works gathered by the art author and collector Lione Pascoli, including still lifes, genre paintings, battle paintings, landscapes, and bambocciate.
 Among the painters featured include Giovanni Battista Gaulli (il Baciccio), Antonio Amorosi, Francesco Trevisani, Sebastiano Conca, Francesco Graziani, and Pieter Van Bloemen.